 Seymour was the first cantor until his passing in 1998.
 His smile and powerful voice could be heard at most services.
 Seymour was a cantor for over 30 years.
 He loved to sing and was a member of the Men’s Bach Chorus.

 Shelle Witten was the synagogue’s second cantorial soloist from 2000 thru 2006 after Rabbi Grosse moved to New Zealand and Seymour Raboy passed away.
 Shelle helped lead the congregation in prayer with Rabbi Martin Sharf, who conducted services part-time.
 Shelle was kind and giving of herself.
 She loved to sing and loved the music of the traditional Sabbath service.
 Her warmth enveloped each service.

 Cantorial soloist from 2006 thru 2008.
-She is currently the cantorial soloist for two retirement communities and for the JFCS Senior Center.
-Pat has also co-conducted Friday night services in the Rabbi’s absence and has been known to help lead in the Shabbat opener on a service or two.
+She was also the cantorial soloist for two retirement communities and for the JFCS Senior Center.
+Pat also co-conducted Friday night services in the Rabbi’s absence and helped lead the Shabbat opener for a service or two.